 So I’ve written a couple of functions that can help me clear out the extraneous variables and free up some of that memory being used by PowerShell.

-The first function (and I’m open to suggestions on the naming here..), Set-SessionVariableList, reads in all the variable names in the global scope and saves them to the AppDomain (so I don’t lose them when I clear out variables).
+The first function (and I’m open to suggestions on the naming here..), saves them to the AppDomain (so I don’t lose them when I clear out variables).
 I recommend running this shortly after starting PowerShell or running it from your profile.

 Later, when I’m feeling some memory pressure, I can run the second function Remove-NewVariable, which calls Remove-Variable for all variables whose names I did not save in the AppDomain.
 This removes the references to the objects they represented.